sambitsargam/ECOFUND/README.md

 # ECOFUND

-## [VVIMP] MAKE SURE YOUR METAMASK IS CONNECTED TO THE RINKEBY TESTNET NETWORK
+## [VVIMP] MAKE SURE YOUR METAMASK IS CONNECTED TO THE  CRONOS TESTNET NETWORK

 ### EcoFund (as in: Decentralized Fundraisers) is a decentralized platform for fundraising of all Environmental problem & solutions.
 As any dApp, it runs on blockchain and ensures full automation, security, transparency and fairness.